Desalination and the environment

 Koala Support Program

 Koalas are extinct on the Kurnell Peninsula and an opportunity arose to help supply eucalyptus leaves to feed the Koalas at the Symbio Wildlife Zoo at Helensburgh.
-It takes about 1,000 trees to provide enough food for a Koala for a year.
+Koala’s eat about 500grams of eucalyptus leaves each per day.

 This project is a small contribution to helping one of Australia’s national icons to survive into the future.